devoidx/price-tracker/README.md

 ### Scraper compatibility

 The scraper uses Chromium by default.
 For sites that block Chromium, Firefox is used automatically.
-To add Firefox support for additional sites, add the domain to `FIREFOX_SITES` in `backend/scraper.py`.

-### Price comparison graph

-When a product has multiple sources, the price history graph shows one line per source in different colours.
-The X axis is time-scaled so gaps between scrapes are proportional.
-Hover over any point to see the source name and price.
+Firefox sites are managed in the Admin panel under the **Firefox sites** tab — no code changes required.

+### Multi-currency support

+Set your preferred currency in **Profile → Currency**.
+Prices are automatically converted using daily exchange rates fetched from the European Central Bank via the Frankfurter API.
+The graph, stats, and dashboard cards all display prices in your preferred currency, with the original price shown in brackets where they differ.

+Supported currencies: GBP, USD, EUR, JPY, CAD, AUD, CHF, SEK, NOK, DKK.

+Currency is also set per source — auto-detected from the URL domain (e.g. `.co.uk` → GBP, `.com` → USD) and adjustable when adding or editing a source.

 ### Price change indicators